citp/privacy-policy-historical/t/te/tex/texasrealestate.com.md

 ­­­­­­­­ _This following applies to individuals protected by the European Union’s General Data Protection Regulation (“GDPR”) who access our Services or otherwise provide us with personal information._

-The Texas REALTORS®, Inc. is the controller of the personal information you provide to us and such information is housed on servers in the United States.
+The Texas Association of REALTORS®, Inc. is the controller of the personal information you provide to us and such information is housed on servers in the United States.

 **What Are Our Legal Bases for Processing Personal Information?**